 The dogs were the first to sense it.
 Without them, who knows how it would have all turned out?
-Maybe it would have all been over within a few hours.
+Would it have all been over within a few hours?

 Abby froze in place, shoulders hunched up.
-She started growling.
-The noise was deep and rumbling.
+She growled.
+The deep noise rumbled.
 It made her sound like a much larger animal.
-If you couldn’t see her, you might’ve thought that it was a bear, or some other gigantic and aggressive predator.
+If you couldn’t see her, you might’ve thought it was a bear or some other gigantic predator.

-Nonetheless, the noise startled Mark.
-His mind had been wandering, as it often did when he walked Abby after work.
-He found these walks relaxing – almost meditative – and he frequently found himself falling into a soothing trance as he strolled, dog lead in his hand.
+The noise startled Mark.
+His mind had wandered — as it often did when he walked Abby after work.
+These rambles relaxed him and he fell into a trance as he sauntered, dog lead in hand.
 And Abby enjoyed the strolls too, of course.

 She was a golden retriever.
-Not a purebred, of course, but you could definitely see that most of her genes came from that variety of dog.
+Not a purebred, but you could see most of her genes came from that variety of canine.
 Mark was a firm believer in rescuing animals.
-When he’d looked into getting a puppy, he’d been adamant that he wouldn’t buy one from a breeder.
-When the local shelter called to let him know that they’d found a box of puppies thoughtlessly discarded behind a dumpster, he knew he’d be leaving the building with one of them.
+When he looked into dog adoption, he’d been adamant he wouldn’t buy from a breeder.
+The moment the shelter called to let him know they’d found a box of puppies behind a dumpster, Mark knew he’d leave with one of them.

-After what felt like an hour, but in reality, was probably only a couple of heartbeats, the dog burst into a grin.
+After what felt like an hour — but was only a couple of heartbeats — the dog burst into a grin.
 Mark knew that was impossible.
 Dogs couldn’t smile.
-But nevertheless, she did.
-Her tongue flopped out of her mouth, and she trotted up to the wire door, as far as she could, shoving her sniffing snout through the gaps.
-She barked at him once.
-It wasn’t an aggressive bark by any means, but Mark recognised a command when he heard one, whether spoken by a human tongue or not: Pick me!
+But even so, she did.
+Her tongue flopped out of her mouth and she trotted up to the wire door as far as she could.
+She shoved her snout through the gaps and sniffed.
+She then barked at him.
+It wasn’t aggressive — Mark recognised a command when he heard one, whether spoken in a human tongue or not: Pick me!

 That had been three years ago.